pangolp/wiki-ac/docs/vehicle-template-accessory.md

 ### accessory\_entry

 Entry from [creature_template](creature-template#entry) to be used as the rider/turret/addon to the main vehicle.
-ID from creature\_template.
+ID from `creature_template`.

 ### seat\_id

 Vehicle seat in witch the accessory should be spawned.
-See [VehicleSeat.dbc](VehicleSeat).
+See `VehicleSeat.dbc`.

 ### minion

-If value is 0 accessory will not die when vehicle dies.
+- If value is 0 accessory will not die when vehicle dies.
-If value is 1 accessory will die when the vehicle dies.
+- If value is 1 accessory will die when the vehicle dies.

 ### description